 Sap from overhanging trees will encourage mildew.
 When rot sets in it has likely affected more than a single shake and the entire roof is a candidate for replacement.

 Asphalt has its own weather issues.
 Algae is more likely to take hold on an asphalt roof than cedar shakes.
 While this will not hamper your roof’s protection abilities, it does lead to unsightly staining and premature replacement on appearance grounds, especially at resale time.

-Cleaning either a asphalt or wood shingle roof with a solution of water and bleach applied professionally with a powerwasher will run from $25 to $30 per square.
-And this is a job best left to competent professionals as a poorly handled powerwasher can wreak havoc on roof shingles.
+Cleaning either an asphalt or wood shingle roof with a solution of water and bleach applied professionally and gently with a power washer will run from $25 to $30 per square.
+And this is a job best left to competent professionals as a poorly handled power washer can wreak havoc on roof shingles.

 The moss will eventually loosen and can be swept off the roof.
 It will return, however, if many of the same measures as keeping a wood roof dry – trimming tree branches, removing debris and clearing gutters — are not followed.
 Replacing individual shingles is often a DIY job.